TRAFFIC NOTICE: SR-162/262 intersection bypass active. See "Traffic Impacts" tab for more details

 SR-262

-US-191 to Montezuma Creek: Crews continue to move dirt into place adjacent to the road in preparation for shoulder widening additions.
-Variable paving activity underway.
-Traffic control will be required at up to (x2) 1-mile flagging and pilot car operations to maintain safety for crews moving equipment.
-Fiber optic install continues.
-Motorists should expect no more than light delays at each flagging location.
+US-191 to Montezuma Creek: Paving activity complete through this 22-mile route.
+Centerline rumblestrips to be installed in early July.
+Traffic control will be required at up to rolling 1-mile flagging and pilot car operations to maintain safety for crews.
+Fiber optic install continues heading toward Montezuma Creek.
+Motorists should expect up to 5 min. delays at each flagging location.

 SR-162